Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Related works

-Deep neural networks (DNNs) are a type of artificial neural networks that has multiple hidden layers as opposed to shallow neural networks where there is only one hidden layer.
-As like many other neural network approaches, DNNs try to find and generalize underlying rules and features of data on its own, from the observations on a training dataset, instead of using hard-coded or hand-crafted rules that are in general vulnerable to exceptions.
+Artificial neural networks can find and generalize underlying rules and features of data on its own, through the observations on a training dataset, instead of using hard-coded or hand-crafted rules that are in general vulnerable to exceptions.
 This in fact is particularly useful for the tasks involving geometry data, such as computer vision, digital signal processing, and digital geometry processing, where features hold a highly sophisticated nature, and hence, manually coding sets of rules is extremely difficult or not necessarily available.

-Indeed, in recent several years, there has been a phenomenal progress in the relevant fields of DNNs.
-Especially for the matching tasks, a number of works that utilize DNNs for deriving geometric correspondence metrics have been reported.
-For instance, \cite{simo2015discriminative,kumar2016learning,balntas2016pn} employed the convolutional neural networks (CNNs) to define shape descriptors on two-dimensional (2D) images.
+Indeed, in recent several years, there has been a phenomenal progress in artificial neural networks, with the emergence of convolutional neural networks (CNN), as nicely summarized in \cite{lecun2015deep}.
+In particular to the correspondence matching problem, works such as \cite{simo2015discriminative,kumar2016learning,balntas2016pn} employ CNNs to define shape descriptors on two-dimensional (2D) images.
 Instead of being analytically defined, shape descriptors in these works are derived from the CNNs through a number of observations on training images.
-The descriptors developed in such a way are shown to outperform the conventional image descriptors that are hand-crafted.
+The descriptors developed in such a way dramatically outperform the conventional image descriptors.